Polymer/old-docs-site/app/1.0/docs/devguide/model-data.md

 ## Override dirty checking {#override-dirty-check}

 When processing an [observable change](data-system#observable-changes), Polymer performs dirty checking and doesn't produce any property effects if the value at the specified path hasn't changed.

 Sometimes, when you have a number of changes to an object or array, or you don't know the exact changes to the object or array, it's desirable to skip the dirty checking.

 To force the data system to skip the dirty check, set a path to an empty object or array, then back to the original object or array.
 This makes the data system re-evaluate all property effects related to that path and its subpaths.
-If the property is a large array or a complicated object,

 ```
 // Force data system to pick up subproperty changes